Hello Bachata Fest Jack and Jill Competition

 a.
 The festival must offer a minimum of one division for contestants to compete in.

 a.
-A minimum of 40 total contestants must be registered to compete across any number of divisions offered.
+For 2025, A minimum of 10 total competitors must be registered to compete across any number of divisions offered.
+For 2026 the minimum raises to 20 total.

 3. Scoring